opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 .. highlight:: cpp

-Matchers of keypoint descriptors in OpenCV have wrappers with common interface that enables to switch easily between different algorithms solving the same problem.
+Matchers of keypoint descriptors in OpenCV have wrappers with a common interface that enables you to easily switch between different algorithms solving the same problem.
 This section is devoted to matching descriptors that are represented as vectors in a multidimensional space.
-All objects that implement ''vector'' descriptor matchers inherit
+All objects that implement ``vector`` descriptor matchers inherit
-:func:`DescriptorMatcher` interface.
+:ref:`DescriptorMatcher` interface.

 .. index:: DMatch